York-Solutions-B2E/joshua-devin-final/README.md

 1. **Start all services**: `docker compose --profile app up -d`
 2. **Wait for services**: `docker compose --profile app ps` (verify all healthy)
 3. **Test Frontend**: Open http://localhost:5173, submit feedback, view by memberId
+    - If you want to search by Feedback ID instead, you will have to find the UUID in Kafbat UI
 4. **Test Swagger**: Open http://localhost:8082/swagger-ui.html, test endpoints interactively
 5. **Verify Kafka**:
    - Open http://localhost:8000 (Kafka UI), check `feedback-submitted` topic